Vispyr/vispyr-backend/README.md

 # Backend

-The purpose of Vispyr's backend is to ingest, store and present the telemetry data produced by the user's application with the Vispyr agent attached.
+The purpose of Vispyr's backend is to ingest, store, and present the telemetry data produced by the user's application with the Vispyr agent attached.
 Grafana Alloy - which itself wraps around the OTel Collector - routes the flux of data from its ingestion point to each database.
-Prometheus, Tempo and Pyroscope store metrics, traces and profiling data, respectively.
-A Grafana instance queries the databases and display the result on panels for visualization of the telemetry data.
+Prometheus, Tempo, and Pyroscope store metrics, traces, and profiling data, respectively.
+A Grafana instance queries the databases and displays the result on panels for visualization of the telemetry data.
 The `docker-compose.yml` file orchestrates the spinning up of all these services.

 ## Architecture